matthiask/django-user-messages/README.rst

 causing database writes.  django-user-messages' functions have to be used explicitly.
 I consider this a feature, not a bug.

-It is PostgreSQL-only because Django currently only has builtin support for PostgreSQL's JSON field.

 Installation
 ============